EvanHuang7/ai-tools/README.md

 🚨🚨 Important: If you didn't build container images of app services and push them to Docker hub yet, please finish it by following the `2nd step` of **⚙️ Run App in Kind Cluster Locally** section first.

+🚨 Important: Please change all secret values palceholder to your own secret values in `Secret.yaml` files of thoese `k8s-resource-defins` folders these before starting this step.

 - Deploy go backend app

   ```